Frequently Asked Questions (FAQs)

 Q: Is naturopathic medicine covered by my health insurance or discount health plan?

 A:At this time Maryland law does not permit Naturopathic doctors to participate as preferred in-network providers for insurance plans or submit workman’s compensation claims.
 Visits with Dr Martin are eligible for insurance reimbursement as pertains to your particular insurance benefits for “out-of-network” coverage.
 If you have “out of network” benefits with your health insurance plan we are happy to provide you with a receipt of services (Super Bill) that you may then submit to your insurance company for reimbursement.
 The amount of reimbursement, if any, is solely dependent upon your insurance benefit limitations.
-Patients also frequently also use their health Savings Plan or Flex Spending Accounts.
+Patients also frequently use their health Savings Plan or Flex Spending Accounts.

 Conventional labs are usually covered through your insurance benefits.